 • Figjam

-For this project, I collaborated with three other UX Designers to create the in-app community feature for an existing brand and app called WeConcile.
-During this 4 week project, I had weekly meetings with the client, the Founders and CEO of the company, and provided competitive analysis, research, sketches, wireframes, and a prototype.
+For this project, I collaborated with three other UX Designers to create the in-app community feature for an early-stage start up called WeConcile.
+During this project, I had weekly meetings with the client, the Founders and CEO of the company, and provided competitive analysis, research, sketches, wireframes, and a prototype.

 Pros: